CorentinDieudonne/3-musketeers/cash/README.md

-# cash
+# Cash

-The algorithm calculates the conversion between an amount of dollars in an amount of yen/euros/livre sterling.
+The algorithm calculates the conversion between an amount in an amount of yen/euros/livre sterling/dollar.

 ## Getting Started